Meg Reiss, Chief Assistant District Attorney

 Jordan Stockdale most recently served as the Executive Director of the Young Men’s Initiative (“YMI”).
 Prior to YMI, Jordan served as Deputy Executive Director of the Close Rikers Initiative at the NYC Mayor’s Office of Criminal Justice (“MOCJ”).
 At MOCJ, Jordan also managed the implementation of Raise the Age.
 Before working at the Mayor’s Office, Jordan was a special education teacher in Harlem.

 Chanterelle Sung, Chief of Strategic Operations

-Chanterelle started her career as an Assistant D.A. at DANY.
+Chanterelle started her career as an Assistant D.A. at the Manhattan D.A.’s Office.
 Chanterelle thereafter served as an Inspector General for the New York City Department of Investigation, the Director of Monitoring and Compliance for the New York State Governor’s Office of Storm Recovery, and most recently as a compliance officer at a pharmaceuticals company.

 Nicholas Viorst, Chief of the Police Integrity and Accountability Unit

 Nick returned to DANY in 2021 to lead the office’s police accountability work.
 Nick had a prior stint at DANY as a line ADA – and after 2012, a homicide ADA – in Trial Bureau 70.
 In the interim, Nick was at the New York State Attorney General’s Office as a Deputy Chief of the Special Investigations and Prosecutions Unit (SIPU) – which investigated and, where appropriate, prosecuted cases in which a law enforcement officer caused the death of an unarmed civilian.
 The Police Integrity and Accountability Unit will report directly to DA Bragg.